-In the simple variant described in the paper, network flows and the critical flow centrality ("CFC") measure were computed using a discrete approach.
+In the simple variant described in the paper, network flows and 'critical flow centrality' ("CFC") measures were computed using a discrete approach.
 More sophisticated variants are possible, including the use of domain-specific simulation techniques.
 For simplicity, the paper assumed that the subsystem dependencies form a directed acyclic graph.

-The method was demonstrated by use of a simple, district-scale model of a 714 city that contained electricity and water networks.
-Empirical data was used to 715 estimate resource consumption for different types of buildings, yielding a set of 716 demand curves that represent consumption in a 24-hour cycle.
-This decision 717 simplified the analysis, and allowed the use of integrals to compute a global CFC 718 value for the entire cycle.
-For the study of trends in infrastructure systems over 719 time, the integral-based aggregation would need to be supplanted by trend-based, 720 multi-variable time series analysis.
-721
+The method was demonstrated by use of a simple, district-scale model of a city that contained electricity and water networks.
+Empirical data was used to estimate resource consumption for different types of buildings, yielding a set of demand curves that represent consumption in a 24-hour cycle.
+This decision simplified the analysis, and allowed the use of integrals to compute a global CFC value for the entire cycle.
+For the study of trends in infrastructure systems over time, the integral-based aggregation would need to be supplanted by trend-based, multi-variable time series analysis.

 Despite the simplifying assumption, the simple method presented in the paper satisfied the goals outlined in Section 3.1.
 First, the computation of CFC metrics for an interdependent system can be computed efficiently.
-For a model S ={ $S_1, S_2, ..., S_k$ } consisting of k subsystems, computation of CFC metrics for S on typical infrastructure networks is $O(V^2)$, where V is the average number of nodes in the subsystems.
+For a model $S = \{S_1, S_2, \ldots, S_k\}$ consisting of k subsystems, computation of CFC metrics for S on typical infrastructure networks is $O(kV^2)$, where V is the average number of nodes in the subsystems.
 This compares favorably with other centrality measures, which can be $O(V^3)$ or greater.

 Second, the demonstration showed that the basic method correctly propagates resource demand, criticality ratings and CFC values between systems.
-Not only are CFC values comparable across components within a given system, but they are commensurable across systems-even in cases where disparate modeling method ologies have been used.
+Not only are CFC values comparable across components within a given system, but they are commensurable across systems - even in cases where disparate modeling methodologies have been used.